Raigyo/slim-proto/README.md

 Composer is not required if you don't plan to add dependencies

-Clone, go in the root and launch with:
+Clone, go in the root (of this application) and launch the php server with:

 php -S localhost:8000 -t public/

-Then in your browser: http://localhost:8000/
+Then run the application in your browser: http://localhost:8000/

 ## Sources